islandoftex/arara/website/content/manual/Introduction.md

 exit status checking.
 Typically, a command is successful if, and only if, its resulting exit status is 0 and no other value.
-However, we can define any value, or even forget about it and make it always return a valid status regardless of execution (for instance, in a rule that always is successful -- see, for instance, the `clean` rule).
+However, we can define any value, or even forget about it and make it always return a valid status regardless of execution (for instance, in a rule that always is successful — see, for instance, the `clean` rule).

 That is pretty much how arara works: directives in the source code are mapped to rules.
 These pairs are added to a queue.
 The queue is then executed and the status is reported.
-More details about the expansion process are presented in Chapter~\ref{chap:importantconcepts}, on page~\pageref{chap:importantconcepts}.
+More details about the expansion process are presented in [Important concepts](/manual/concepts).
 In short, we teach arara to do a task by providing a rule, and tell it to execute it through directives in the source code.

 # Operating system remarks

-The application is written using the Kotlin language, so arara runs on top of a Java virtual machine, available on all the major operating systems~--~in some cases, you might need to install the proper virtual machine.
+The application is written using the Kotlin language, so arara runs on top of a Java virtual machine, available on all the major operating systems — in some cases, you might need to install the proper virtual machine.
 We tried very hard to keep both code and libraries compatible with older virtual machines or from other vendors.
-Currently, arara is known to run on Java 8 to 15, from any vendor.
+Currently, arara is known to run on Java 8 to 18, from any vendor.

 {% messagebox(title="Outdated Java virtual machines") %}